HSF/hsf.github.io/projects/guidelines.md

 #### Level of adoption

 * The software produced by the project MUST be of interest for the HEP experiments.
-* The software SHOULD be adopted by at least one experiment.
+* The software SHOULD be adopted by at least one experiment/collaboration/project.

 ### Silver